 A) Omkar Speciality Chemicals Ltd and Lasa Supergenerics Ltd:

-Omkar Speciality Chemicals Ltd is an Indian manufacturer dealing in specialty chemicals and pharma intermediates ranging from organic, inorganic and organo-inorganic intermediates products.
+Omkar Speciality Chemicals Ltd is an Indian manufacturer dealing in speciality chemicals and pharma intermediates ranging from organic, inorganic and organo-inorganic intermediates products.
 We had analysed Omkar Speciality Chemicals Ltd on our website in May 2017, before the demerger of Lasa Supergenerics Ltd from the company.

 While analysing the company in May 2017, we noticed that in the previous year (FY2017), the company was facing many issues because of the pledging of promoters’ shareholding of the company.
 The promoters had pledged a significant amount of their shareholding with lenders and the investing community was concerned.